napari/napari-plugin-devtools/README.md

 A repo with tools and services for [napari plugin](https://napari.org/docs/dev/plugins/index.html) developers

+## Installation
+This tool can be installed via pip: `pip install napari-plugin-devtools`, you can also add it to your requirements.txt to be installed with other dependencies automatically.

 ## Validation tool
 The validation tools provides automated tests for plugin developers, these checks verify that the plugin is available for users of napari